One of the easiest transitions to living a more natural life is to reduce using disposable products.

 The most important thing in learning to live a healthier life is to take one baby step at a time.
 These 12 ways to go disposable free can get you started.

-If you do choose to tackle all 12, you may even want to challenge yourself to make one simple switch each month.
-By the end of the year, you will be disposable free!
+If you do choose to tackle all twelve, you may even want to challenge yourself to make one simple switch each month.
+By the end of the year, you will be largely disposable free!